Sjord/Sjord.github.io/_posts/2016-06-09-clearing-memory-in-python.md

 date: 2016-06-09
 ---

-[Part 1](/2016/05/22/should-passwords-be-cleared-from-memory/) discussed that it might be beneficial to clear secrets from memory after using them.
+The post ["Clearing secrets from memory"](/2016/05/22/should-passwords-be-cleared-from-memory/) discussed that it might be beneficial to clear secrets from memory after using them.
 This post discusses how to do this in Python.

 ## Our test setup